 Follow & Subscribe

 I know there is a growing trend for blogs to disable comments but, for now at least, comments are enabled and hosted on Disqus.
 I appreciate constructive feedback, corrections and suggestions you may have but remember this is my blog.
 I will remove comments that I consider to be off-topic, spam or otherwise unhelpful.
 If you want to contact me directly, I do not promise to respond, but you can send email to keith (at) useyourloaf (dot) com.

 If you are planning to email me with a general question or want help with your own project please first consider posting your question to StackOverflow.
 Try tagging your question with ios or iphone.
 The StackOverflow community is large and knowledgeable so your chances are good that somebody will know the answer and everybody benefits.

 You can find all of the example code from this site in my CodeExamples GitHub repository.
 You are welcome to reuse any of the code that you find useful all I ask is that you include a statement mentioning Keith Harrison as the original author.

 About this blog

-This blog is published using Octopress with help from BBEdit or TextMate depending on my mood.
+This blog is published using Octopress with help from BBEdit.
 The site is hosted by Linode.
 If you are going to sign up with Linode and would like to show your appreciation for this site please consider using my referral link.

 The Small Print